tillgrallert/p53a1128b/press-censorship-in-ottoman-bilad-al-sham.md

 ---
-title: "Press censorship in Ottoman Bilād al-Shām"
+title: "Authoritarianism versus liberty of speech?
+The theory and practices of press censorship in *Bilād al-Shām* (1875--1914)"
 author: Till Grallert
 date: 2017-10-31 11:19:15 +0200
 ORCID: orcid.org/0000-0002-5739-8094